 The MACP is a 48-semester-hour program that is designed to meet the educational requirements established by the Administrative code in order to be licensed as a Professional Counselor in Illinois.
-There are 16 3-credit classes, culminating in a 600-hour internship.
+There are 16 3-credit classes, including a 100-hour practicum, culminating in a 600-hour internship.”.
 All courses follow an accelerated format with classes meeting once a week for 8-week sessions, with the exception of the two semester-long internship courses.
 The program is designed to be completed in two years of full-time study.
 This master's degree in Counseling Psychology builds upon the broader North Park identity of embracing cultural diversity and the active integration of an inclusively defined Christian perspective.
 Students will learn the skills and knowledge bases that are required to function as a professional counselor.

 This program follows a generalist model of counselor training, in which students are broadly trained to function as competent, autonomous counselors in a broad range of settings.
 Within this generalist model, students have the opportunity to define specific areas of specialization, based on course selection and internship site selection.
 Some of these potential areas of specialization include: culturally responsive counseling; pastoral counseling; and addictions prevention and treatment.
 In order to complete the program, students complete a capstone project related to a clinical issue within the context of the Internship II course.
 Alternatively, students who are considering pursuing a doctorate have the option of completing a research thesis within the context of an additional, elective course (Individual Research Project).

 Students who are enrolled in the undergraduate counseling psychology program and who wish to enter the MACP program may take the first two MACP courses (Human Growth and Development and Counseling Theory) as undergraduates and concurrently receive credit toward their master’s degree.